MyBaBB/My_gmail_Template/README.md

 # My_gmail_Template
-This is my the new React-email
+This is my the new React-email template

 ```not on gh pages